 The Red Carpet

 Sam Claflin spoke next describing, with passion, his desire to perform in Journey’s End ever since he saw the play at University.
-He spoke eloquently for a few minutes and when the mike passed to Toby Jones he muttered the immortal words: What he said.
+He spoke eloquently for a few minutes and when the mic passed to Toby Jones.
+He muttered the immortal words: What he said.

 Then the movie began and short review: I was left shell-shocked.

-Set entirely in a trench before an imminent attack, the play focuses on Captain Stanhope, played by Sam Claflin with an impressive intensity which could have been toned down with subtlety in the beginning.
-Stanhope is an alcohol-dependent Captain aware that he and his men have been sent into the trench to be slaughtered at the end of a year-long standoff with the German’s.
+Set entirely in a trench before an imminent attack, the play focuses on Captain Stanhope.
+This role is played by Sam Claflin with an impressive intensity that could have been toned down with subtlety in the beginning.
+Stanhope is an alcohol-dependent Captain.
+He is very aware that he and his men have been sent into the trench to be slaughtered at the end of a year-long standoff with the German’s.

-A young lieutenant, played by fresh-faced Asa Butterfield, arrives on the Western Front for the first time and immediately joins Stanhope’s regiment; forcing his way into the company due to a personal connection to Stanhope.
+A young lieutenant, played by fresh-faced Asa Butterfield, arrives on the Western Front for the first time.
+He immediately joins Stanhope’s regiment; forcing his way into the company due to a personal connection to Stanhope.

 You feel the claustrophobia and it adds to the real horror of the war which has been in danger of becoming glamourized in recent Hollywood movies.

-The screenplay felt stilted in places, but I often find this is the case when plays have been adapted for the screen.
-There is a different tone in plays to screenplays and the writing tends to be very on the nose in the former, but the actors make the best of it.
-The most tender moment is the horrific scene when Raleigh and Osborne, played with such decency by Paul Bettany you couldn’t take your eyes off of him on screen, sit and chat with precisely three minutes before they’re due to go over the top on a suicidal reconnaissance mission.
+The screenplay felt stilted in places.
+But I often find this is the case when plays have been adapted for the screen.
+There is a different tone in plays to screenplays and the writing tends to be very on the nose in the former.
+But the actors make the best of it.
+The most tender moment is the horrific scene when Raleigh and Osborne, played with such decency by Paul Bettany, sit and chat.
+With precisely three minutes before they’re due to go over the top on a suicidal reconnaissance mission.

 Watching a man literally count down the minutes until he has to die is making me tear up now.
 In the cinema it was hard to remain sitting without shouting out: don’t go!
-To make it worse, this is something that happened often in the actual war and Saul Dibb can’t help but make a metaphorical mention of the Lions led by Donkeys cliche with the officers demanding that they do the mission in daylight with little cover because the officers want to discuss the outcome at dinner at 8 pm.
+To make it worse, this is something that happened often in the actual war.
+Saul Dibb can’t help but make a metaphorical mention of the Lions led by Donkeys cliche with the officers demanding that they do the mission in daylight with little cover.
+All because the officers want to discuss the outcome at dinner at 8 pm.

-The frustrations add to the horror and you often forget that you’re only watching a war movie and aren’t actually sitting in the trenches with the men.
+The frustrations add to the horror.
+You often forget that you’re only watching a war movie and aren’t actually sitting in the trenches with the men.

-It had a personal touch with me as I had two ancestors die in the First World War in 1917 with one of them being very much in Raleigh’s circumstances, having only just arrived at the front.
+This film felt personal to me.
+I had two ancestors die in the First World War in 1917 with one of them being very similar to Raleigh, having only just arrived at the front.

-To break up the horror of the story there were touches of humour, with the wonderful Toby Jones playing the officer’s cook, listening in to the officer’s conversations and serving up a storm of food.
-Also, Stephen Graham as Trotter who stole the show whenever he was on the screen as a caring and tolerant officer who eats in nearly every scene, yet never lets anything get in the way of supporting his men, including Stanhope who is quite horrible to him.
+To break up the horror of the story there were touches of humour.
+The wonderful Toby Jones plays the officer’s cook, listening in to the officer’s conversations and serving up a storm of food.
+Also, Stephen Graham as Trotter who stole the show whenever he was on the screen.
+He plays a caring and tolerant officer who eats in nearly every scene.
+Yet never lets anything get in the way of supporting his men.
+Including Stanhope who is quite horrible to him.